waseemingly/tp/docs/DeveloperGuide.md

 #### Implementation

-Upon entry of the add doctor command, an `AddDeveloperCommand` class is created.
+Upon entry of the add developer command, an `AddDeveloperCommand` class is created.
 The `AddDeveloperCommand` class extends the abstract `Command` class and implements the `execute()` method.
 Upon execution of this method, a `Developer` object is added to the model’s list of developers if all the attributes provided are valid and a duplicate instance does not exist.

 Given below is an example usage scenario of how the add developer is executed step by step.